cf7/cf7/README.md

 - Testing: Jest.js/Enzyme.js
 - Hosting: Heroku

-Fourier uses a Sequence-to-Sequence neural network with LSTM layers, the code for which is featured on my [Kaggle](https://kaggle.com/cf1111/fourier4).\
+Fourier uses a Sequence-to-Sequence neural network with LSTM layers, the code for which is featured on my [Kaggle](https://kaggle.com/cf1111/fourier4).
-And here is the same [Fourier](https://github.com/cf7/v-fourier) interface . . . but built with __Vue.js__! (work in progress as I learn the framework)

 ---